-The Board is collectively responsible for promoting the success of the Company by directing and supervising the Company's affairs, having due regards to its shareholders, customers and other stakeholders.
+The Board is collectively responsible for promoting the success of the Company by directing and supervising the Company's affairs, having due regard to its shareholders, customers, and other stakeholders as a whole.
 The Board's role is to provide entrepreneurial leadership of the Company within a framework of prudent and effective controls which enable risk to be assessed and managed.
 The Board sets the Company's strategic aims, ensures that the necessary financial and human resources are in place for the Company to meet its objectives and reviews management performance.
-The Board sets the Company's values and standards and ensures that its obligations to its shareholders, customers and other stakeholders are understood and met.
+The Board sets the Company's values and standards, risk appetite and strategy, and ensures that its obligations to its shareholders, customers and other stakeholders are understood and met.

-In carrying out these responsibilities, the Board must have regards to what is appropriate for the Company's business and reputation, the materiality of the financial and other risks inherent in the business and the relevant costs and benefits of implementing specific controls.
+In carrying out these responsibilities, the Board must have regard to what is appropriate for the Company's business and reputation, the materiality of the financial and other risks to the Company, its customers, the markets and other stakeholders, inherent in the business and the relevant costs and benefits of implementing specific controls.

-The Board should be comprised of suitably skilled and experienced individuals who collectively have sufficient knowledge and understanding of all the Company's markets and products to be able to discharge all their responsibilities in an effective, efficient and compliant manner.
+The Board should be comprised of suitably skilled and experienced individuals who collectively have sufficient knowledge and understanding of all the Company's markets and propositions to be able to discharge all their responsibilities in an effective, efficient and compliant manner.